lelutin/.vim/README.md

     # sections at the end of the file.
     #
     # Install linter for vimscript
-    pip install --break-system-packages vim-vint==0.4a3  # TODO this should be packaged in debian
+    # TODO this is evil. the thing should be packaged in debian
+    pip install --break-system-packages vim-vint==0.4a3
     # this should already be committed to my dotfiles
     #     ln -s ~/.vim/vintrc.yaml ~/.vintrc.yaml
     #